Language Guide

 For full recursion rules and advanced patterns (fuel, divide-and-conquer with a size bound, string recursion, trees, Ackermann-style nested recursion), see Recursion in Bosatsu.

-Loops (with recur)
+Loops (with recur and loop)

-Most loops are either: 1. structural recursion on subvalues (like a list tail or tree branch), or 1. explicit fuel recursion on a decreasing Nat.
+- structural recursion on subvalues (like a list tail or tree branch), or

 See Recursion in Bosatsu for detailed examples from test_workspace.